For teachers looking to incorporate Memorial Day into lessons, here are some of the best resources from around the internet.

 For most students, Memorial Day means a three-day weekend, one last mini-break before the end of the school year.
 But the last Monday in May is the perfect opportunity to use class time to open a discussion with students about the men and women who have died while serving in the U.S. armed forces and their legacies.

 How do you plan to teach Memorial Day in your classroom?
 It’s not always easy to capture student attention late in the school year, but hopefully these lesson plans, multimedia resources, and activities will help.
 For starters, check out the brief video above from the History Channel that explores the holiday’s origins.
 In addition, you might want to check out History.com’s Memorial Day resource page.

 Classroom Ideas for Remembering and Honoring Veterans

-- The NEA’s Memorial Day Lesson Plans: Phil Nast, a retired educator and freelance writer, provides some curriculum ideas for exploring the meaning behind the holiday in this National Education Association resource.
-There are collections for elementary, middle, and high school students, and each roundup features ideas for lesson plans, activities, projects, and a list of relevant materials.
+The NEA’s Memorial Day Lesson Plans: Phil Nast, a retired educator and freelance writer, provides some curriculum ideas for exploring the meaning behind the holiday in this National Education Association resource.
+There are collections for elementary, middle, and high school students, and each roundup features ideas for lessons, activities, projects, and a list of relevant materials.

 Memorial Day History Lessons From TeachingHistory.org: This is a rich collection of Memorial Day–themed teaching and learning resources.
 You’ll find lesson plans, activities, and tips on helping students explore topics like veterans, war, and its effect on the world.
 There are resources available for students of all grade levels.